feeblebird/mynote/RNN.md

 # Long-short-term-memory(LSTM)
 * [参考](https://www.pluralsight.com/guides/introduction-to-lstm-units-in-rnn)LSTM primarily solves the vanishing gradient problem in backpropagation.
 LSTMs use a gating mechanism that controls the memoizing process.
 Information in LSTMs can be stored, written, or read via gates that open and close.
 These gates store the memory in the analog format, implementing element-wise multiplication by sigmoid ranges between 0-1.
 Analog, being differentiable in nature, is suitable for backpropagation.
+    > analog: 模拟信号
+* sigmoid function in LSTM[参考](https://www.pluralsight.com/guides/introduction-to-lstm-units-in-rnn)
+    > sigmoid function maintains the values between 0 and 1.
+It helps the network to update or forget the data.
+If the multiplication results in 0, the information is considered forgotten.
+Similarly, the information stays if the value is 1.
+    >
+    > This will help the network learn which data can be forgotten and which data is important to keep.